raspibolt/raspibolt/guide/bitcoin/electrum-server.md

   ####################
   # Provide a private /tmp and /var/tmp.
   PrivateTmp=true

+  # Mount /usr, /boot/ and /etc read-only for the process.
+  ProtectSystem=full

   # Use a new /dev namespace only populated with API pseudo devices
   # such as /dev/null, /dev/zero and /dev/random.